Joscolgan/stigmatomma_pallipes_genome/README.md

 # _Stigmatomma_ RNA-seq
-Scripts for genome assembly, assessment, and differentiatonal expression analysis
+Scripts for genome assembly, assessment, and annotation

 ## Steps in the analysis
 ### 1. Quality assessment of raw sequences: